vdesabou/alfred-spotify-mini-player/docs/setup.md

   * https://api.spotify.com (for interaction with Spotify)

-  * https://raw.githubusercontent.com (for downloading new release from Packal)
+  * https://raw.githubusercontent.com (for downloading new release from web site)

   * https://github.com/ (for downloading images when changing theme)

   * http://api.stathat.com (for statistics)

-  * https://transfer.sh (for DEBUG Zip file)

 * if you're using a proxy, don't forget to enable this option in Alfred preferences, ***except for the time of authentication, it must be disabled*** :-